diegomarquez/game-builder/README.md

     - Rename heriarchy folders errors (Layer -> Group)
     - Add gb.js error to error page
     - path-renderer.js

+- Do not generate transformation matrix
+    - colliders
+    - game-object-debug-draw

+- Consider root as a stand alone object, so that gb does not have to load game-object during initialization

 - Add alpha to matrix_3x3.js